SCPFBluesky/Synapse-FiOne/README.md

 ### `getrenv`

-Returns a table of the `roblox` environment table.
+Returns a table of the `ROBLOX` environment table.

 ---